BSMS Program

 - Students are encouraged to apply before 75 earned credit hours, including transfer and AP credit hours.

-- Despite that recommendation, all parts of the application must be received before the Withdraw Deadline of the first semester you take ME 3057 (ME students) or NRE 4350 (NRE students).
+- Despite that recommendation, all parts of the application, including recommendation letters, must be received before the Withdraw Deadline of the first semester you take ME 3057 (ME students) or NRE 4350 (NRE students).
 If any parts of the application are received after this time, students must apply to the MS program through the regular process.
 Students can apply at any time before passing this requirement.

 - BSMS Application Elements